 The Statement of Choices form focuses on your quality of life and records your wishes and choices for health care into the future.
 Your advance care planning documents, including your Statement of Choices, will only be used if you are unable to make or communicate your decisions.

-Frequently asked questions about advance care planning, the Statement of Choices and other Queensland advance care planning documents – Advance Health Directive and Enduring Power of Attorney, and terminology.
+Frequently asked questions about advance care planning (including terminology) and the Queensland advance care planning forms: Advance Health Directive, Enduring Power of Attorney and Statement of Choice.